Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 The same rules apply to storage of electronic invoices as to paper invoices.
 You must normally keep copies of all the invoices you issue and all the invoices you receive for 6 years.
 If the 6-year rule causes you serious storage problems or undue expense, you should contact VAT general enquiries for advice.
 We may be able to allow you to keep some of the records for a shorter period.

-5.5 Storing electronic invoices in another EU member state
+5.5 Storing electronic invoices in an EU member state

 HMRC recommends that you maintain online access to your records if you store them outside the UK.
 You must still be able to produce any records HMRC requires from you in a readable form, and within a reasonable period of time, at a mutually agreed place.
 The records you produce must comply with the requirements in paragraph 4.8.

-You can store electronic invoices outside the EU as long as:
+You can store electronic invoices outside the UK or the EU as long as:

-- the country where you are storing your invoices respects European Data Protection principles regarding the storage of personal data (names and addresses, and so on)
+- the country where you are storing your invoices respects UK and European Data Protection principles regarding the storage of personal data (names and addresses, and so on)

 - you can produce any records HMRC requires from you: